wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V7.5: 18-June-2022 by wavemotion-dave
+* Major update to the way internal memory is handled.
+It's slimmer, trimmer and much faster across-the-board.
+More games run at full speed.
+* Fixed EE and SRAM handling on MSX games - those also now back to files on the SD card so you can pick up where you left off.
+* Improvements to the Sord M5 driver so more games run correctly - Mahjong now works.
+* Improvements to the Coleco/ADAM driver so more games run correctly.
+Boulder Dash works properly and more ADAM disk games run properly.

 V7.4: 05-June-2022 by wavemotion-dave
 * Added back DrZ80 core and fixed Colecovision Boulder Dash so it doesn't crash.
 * Better Einstein CTC handling so timing is a bit more accurate.